-Creating realistic job previews are also important for your organization, ensuring you’re hiring the right fit the first time around.
+Creating realistic job previews is also important for your organization, ensuring you’re hiring the right fit the first time around.

 To create a realistic job preview, connect with employees who are currently in that role or who have held that position in the past.
 Incorporate their insights and feedback into your job description.

 You can also use an interactive simulation to give candidates a preview of a typical day on the job.
-Some pre-employment assessment platforms allow you to build a custom realistic job preview and upload it into your online application experience.
+Recruitment platforms such as Harver allow you to build a custom realistic job preview and incorporate it into your job application flow.